-Section 3.
+Section 4.
 Second Fiscal Year Wage Adjustment.
-Effective January 2, 2013, all salary ranges and rates shall be increased by two percent (2.0%), rounded to the nearest cent.
+Effective July 1, 2018, all salary ranges and rates for classes covered by this Agreement shall be increased by two and one-quarter percent (2.25%), rounded to the nearest cent.

 Salary increases provided by this section shall be given to all employees including those employees whose rates of pay exceed the maximum rate for their class.
 The compensation grid for classes covered by this Agreement is contained in Appendix B-2.
 Conversion to the new compensation grid shall not change an employee's eligibility for step progression increases.

-Section 4.
+Section 5.
 Progression.
 All increases authorized by this section shall be effective at the start of the pay period nearest to the anniversary date of required service.